albina23/stat545_md_explorer/README.md

 # In-Class Participation

-This repository consists of the in-class STAT 545 exercises which explore GitHub and markdown.
+This repository consists of the in-class STAT 545 exercises which explore GitHub and markdown (a folder has been created for every class, i.e. c002 means class #2).